Hong Kong: Police arrest 6 over 'seditious publications' | DW | 28.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Authorities said the six were former and current staff of an online news company.
-They have been arrested for "conspiracy to publish seditious publications."
+Police raided the office of pro-democracy outlet Stand News and arrested six of its current and former staff for "conspiracy to publish seditious publications."

-Police in Hong Kong arrested six senior current and former staff members of an online media organization, the government said on Wednesday morning.
+Police in Hong Kong arrested six senior current and former staff members of an online media organization, authorities said on Wednesday morning.

 The six have been arrested for "conspiracy to publish seditious publications," the government added in a press release.